sitewards/modman-php/README.md

  - @import
  - @shell

+For Windows users there's also a batch file available, so instead of typing php and directory to modman.php you could just use modman.bat everywhere if you add it to your %PATH%-variable:

+    modman link c:\B2BProfessional

 VCS integration is postponed, because there are great clients out there, so we don't use it in modman anyway.